augusthugmark/Seekbeat-v2/README.md

 # Seekbeat v2 – Music Discovery App (React)

 A responsive music discovery webapp built with **React**, **CSS**, and a **RESTful Web API**.
-This is version 2 of the Seekbeat project, refactored from vanilla JavaScript to React as part of the “Inlämning B” assignment.
+This is version 2 of the Seekbeat project, refactored from vanilla JavaScript to React as part of a school assignment.

 ## Features